 For those who need it, services should provide job-seeking individuals with skills and tools necessary for successful participation in education and training programs that result in credentials/degrees and employment in career pathways in in-demand occupations. .
 In California, this will occur in a variety of ways depending on the needs of both employers and the client base in each regional and local area.
-Under the new model, One-Stops will continue to provide the full menu of One-Stop services, now known under WIOA as "career services", and will continue to function as labor exchanges, especially for those dislocated workers who do not need further training to reenter the labor market; however, there will be much greater emphasis on treating AJCCs as an access point for education and training services for those who want and need access to opportunities for further skills training as a pathway to job placement.
+Under the new model, One-Stops will continue to provide the full menu of One-Stop services, now known under WIOA as "career services", and will continue to function as labor exchanges, especially for those dislocated workers who do not need further training to reenter the labor market; however, there will be much greater emphasis on treating AJCCs as an access point for education and training as a pathway to job placement.